-jobs to those regions that lost employment due to trade pressures in prior decades.
-The strong focus of the US tariff measures on China may have been a belated reaction to the so-called 'China shock', a period of rapidly growing import competition from China in the 1990s and 2000s that contributed to a sharp decline in US manufacturing employment during that period (Autor et al., 2013, 2016; Acemoglu et al., 2016; Pierce and Schott, 2016).
-CZs whose industries faced a particularly sharp rise in import competition in the 1990s and 2000s continued to suffer from depressed employment levels up to the period of the tariff war (Autor et al., 2021).
-Greater local exposure to the China shock also contributed to political polarization during the 2000s and raised support for Donald Trump in the in the 2016 presidential election (Autor et al., 2020).
+While we conclude that the tariff war was ineffective in raising employment and earnings in labor markets gaining protection, it is possible that the tariff measures were relatively more successful in bringing back jobs to those regions that lost employment due to trade pressures in prior decades.
+The strong focus of the US tariff measures on China may partly be a belated reaction to the so-called 'China shock', a period of rapidly growing import competition from China in the 1990s and 2000s that contributed to a sharp decline in US manufacturing employment during that period (Autor et al., 2013, 2016; Acemoglu et al., 2016; Pierce and Schott, 2016).
+CZs whose industries faced a particularly rapid rise in import competition in the 1990s and 2000s continued to suffer from depressed employment levels up to the period of the tariff war (Autor et al., 2021), and greater local exposure to the China shock also contributed to political polarization during the 2000s and raised support for Donald Trump in the in the 2016 presidential election (Autor et al., 2020).

-We finally explore the differential impact of the tariff war on CZs that faced above-median versus below-median Chinese import competition in the 1991-2012 period.33 The CZs which experienced a greater China shock in the past were nearly twice as exposed to the Trump government's import tariffs than CZs with low China shock (an average exposure of 0.075 vs. 0.039) while there was little difference in terms of retaliatory tariff exposure (0.024 vs. 0.023) and lower exposure to agricultural subsidies (0.074 vs. 0.158).
-In panel B of Figure 4, we plot the predicted employment and electoral effects of the tariff war separately for 20 bins of CZs with above median China shock exposure and 20 bins of CZs with below median exposure.
-The panel indicates that, while there is little difference in predicted employment effects among more versus less China trade shocked-exposed CZs, CZs with higher prior exposure to the China shock exhibit larger predicted electoral gains for the Republican party (an average of 0.7% vs. 0.3% in CZs with high vs. low China shock exposure).
+We finally explore the differential impact of the tariff war on CZs that faced above-median versus below-median Chinese import competition in the 1991-2012 period.
+49 The CZs which experienced a greater China shock in the past were nearly twice as exposed to the Trump government's import tariffs than CZs with low China shock (an average exposure of 0.075 vs. 0.039) while there was little difference in terms of retaliatory tariff exposure (0.024 vs. 0.023) and lower exposure to agricultural subsidies (0.074 vs. 0.158).
+In panel B of Figure 5, we plot the predicted employment and electoral effects of the tariff war separately for 20 bins of CZs with above median China shock exposure and 20 bins of CZs with below median exposure.
+The panel indicates that, while there is little difference in predicted employment effects among more versus less China trade shocked-exposed CZs, those with higher prior exposure to the China shock exhibit substantially larger predicted electoral gains for the Republican party (an average of 0.7% vs. 0.3% in CZs with high vs. low China shock exposure).
 The overall result of a sizable increase in the Republican vote share even in absence of positive employment effects is thus driven primarily by those regions that faced a large China shock in the past and whose industries received relatively large import tariff protection during the tariff war.
+Voters in these regions may have been particularly supportive of government action against China even as economic gains from such government policy remained elusive.